How is the Trump administration deepening inequality?

 Taking action

-Now that you know what’s coming, how can we stop this agenda and keep inequality from growing further?
+Now that you know what’s happening, how can we stop this agenda and keep inequality from growing further?
 The good news is that there are three branches of government and many of these issues are being fought in the courts.
-As of March 8, there were 114 challenges to the Trump administration’s actions in the courts and 41 of these rulings had at least temporarily paused the actions.
-Among the wins: temporary orders to block the ending of birthright citizenship, re-instatement of the refugee admissions program, and motions in multiple states to unfreeze federal funding.
+Among the wins: temporary orders to block the ending of birthright citizenship, re-instatement of the refugee admissions program, and orders in multiple states to unfreeze federal funding.

 Oxfam supporters are already playing a role in fighting back against the Trump administration’s plans to dismantle humanitarian aid.
-Thousands of Oxfam supporters have called their representatives to urge them to support USAID’s live-saving work.
-We organized over 130 organizations to send a joint letter to Congress to protect foreign assistance.
-Oxfam has also joined together with other organizations and government employee unions to take the administration to court in order to protect USAID’s life-saving work.
+Thousands of Oxfam supporters have called their representatives to urge them to support USAID’s lifesaving work.
+We co-organized over 130 organizations to send a joint letter to Congress to protect foreign assistance.
+Oxfam has also joined together with other organizations and government employee unions to take the administration to court in order to protect USAID’s lifesaving work.
+In late April, our suit to block the Trump administration’s unlawful actions to defund lifesaving aid was moving through the courts.

 At this time of upheaval, we at Oxfam are inspired to see that this work is not contained to international development or non-profit sector.
 Movements are building organically on the ground, around the country.